gmorningman/serversettings/README.md

 ```

 - install drivers
-- i was using one of thoese 8 slot motherboards with a soldered in cpu and this quite a while for the command to finish
+- i was using one of thoese 8 slot motherboards with a soldered in cpu and this took quite a while for the command to finish
 ```
 amdgpu-install -y --accept-eula --usecase=workstation,rocm,opencl --vulkan=pro --opencl=rocr,legacy --no-32
-amdgpu-install -y --accept-eula --usecase=workstation,rocm,opencl --opencl=rocr,legacy
 ```